allient/shem/crates/cli/tests/README.md

 2. Use the provided test utilities
 3. Add appropriate fixtures
 4. Document any new test patterns
 5. Ensure tests are isolated and don't interfere with each other
+6. Test the unified model architecture for new object types
+7. Verify that objects are correctly organized by scope in the DatabaseModel